10 Study Tips and Skills That’ll Bring Out the Genius In You

 Click to Expand

 Find a quiet place to study that’s not full of distractions.
 If your home or family is full of crazy, then get out of there.
 Study in your car.
 Study on the lawn.
 Study at the beach.
 Study in the library.
 Whatever works for you, go there, and study everyday.
-If you’re distracted by people watching, be honest with yourself and don’t go in busy places.
+If you enjoy people-watching (I know I do!), be honest with yourself and don’t choose a busy place.
+There’s a reason why classrooms don’t have large windows, or if they do they are often covered up with blinds.

 The reasoning: When I walk into the door of a classroom or library, my brain automatically goes into work mode.
 When I walk in my bedroom, my mind knows this is a place of relaxation, leisure and sleeping.
 This is the same idea as reserving your bed only for sleep and sex so your mind associates your bed with only those things.
 If you eat, sleep, and study all in the same place, then it’s very difficult to stay focused, and that’s not even taking into account the potential distractions from roommates or family members!